apache/sedona/docs/community/publish.md

 1. Check the status of the staging repo: [Locate and Examine Your Staging Repository ](https://central.sonatype.org/pages/releasing-the-deployment.html#locate-and-examine-your-staging-repository).
 You should see 12 Sedona modules in total.
 2. Call for a vote in Sedona community and Apache incubator.
 Then close the staging repo.
+3. The vote will be open for at least 72 hours or until at least 3 "+1" PMC votes are cast

 Here is a generated vote email.
 Please add changes at the end if needed: